 Julie has tips for battling momnesia so that you remember.

 Write it down

 Julie found that she could combat momnesia by carrying a notepad and writing everything down.

 I’ve learned this mental load of motherhood is the term and it, it just explains so much because we can’t recall everything.

 We can’t remember everything because there’s too much in the brain and it’s, it’s hard to move it all-around to be able to find that one piece of information.
 So, that’s why I write it down.

 Utilize calendar reminders

-If there are certain tasks that need to get done on a certain day, use reminders on your phone.
+If there are specific tasks that need to get done on a particular day, use reminders on your phone.

 You can do this by adding a task on your calendar and have an alert go off to remind you to get things done.

 You can even use sticky notes to write things done.
 Not just the physical sticky notes.